stijn-vanesch/flir_camera_driver/spinnaker_camera_driver/doc/index.rst

 needing to spin up a custom launch file to get started, though it helps, and you’ll probably want one anyway to specify your camera’s serial number.

+If you do not set up DHCP or set a static IP, your camera will probably assign itself an IP address according to the Link-Local address scheme.
+The address will be 169.254.xxx.xxx, where the x's are randomly generated.
+In your computer's network settings, change the IPv4 Method for the port that connects to your camera to "Link-Local Only."
+(You could also set the IPv4 Method to "Manual" with an address of 169.254.100.1 and a subnet mask of 255.255.0.0).

 For more tips on GigE setup look at FLIR’s support pages `here <https://www.flir.com/support-center/iis/machine-vision/knowledge-base/lost-ethernet-data-packets-on-linux-systems/>`__